 Justin Marlowe joined the Evans School faculty in 2009.
-His current research is on the structure and dynamics of public capital markets in both the U.S. and abroad, the role of financial reporting in local government accountability, and the financial aspects of public-private partnerships.
+His focus is public financial management, with emphasis on the structure and dynamics of the public capital markets, local fiscal policy, governmental accounting and financial reporting, government legacy costs, and public-private partnerships.

-He is the co-editor of Management Policies in Local Government Finance (with John Bartle and Bart Hildreth, 2012) and co-author of Capital Budgeting and Finance: A Guide for Local Governments (with Bill Rivenbark and Jack Vogt, 2009), both from the ICMA press.
-He has also published papers in Public Budgeting & Finance, the Journal of Public Administration Research and Theory, Public Administration Review, the Municipal Finance Journal and many other journals, edited books, technical reports, and trade publications.
-He has been quoted in the Wall Street Journal, Bloomberg News, Reuters, the Seattle Times, and other news outlets.
+He is co-editor of two recent books, Financial Management in the Public Sector (with David Matkin, Sage Publications, 2013) and Management Policies in Local Government Finance (with John Bartle and Bart Hildreth, ICMA press, 2012).
+He has also published papers in Public Budgeting & Finance, the Journal of Public Administration Research and Theory, Public Administration Review, the Municipal Finance Journal and many other outlets.
+He is currently the principal investigator on a multi-year Robert Wood Johnson Foundation funded study of financial implications of inter-local collaboration among local public health jurisdictions.

-Marlowe has consulted and served on advisory boards for the Governmental Accounting Standards Board, the Internal Revenue Service, King County and the city of Seattle, private foundations, investment banks, and many other governments, nonprofits, and private organizations.
-He is also faculty director for the Evans School Public Sector Chief Finance Officers’ Forum, a quarterly gathering where local public finance leaders discuss the intersection of contemporary theory and practice.
+Marlowe engages the practice community several ways.
+He has served on advisory boards for the Governmental Accounting Standards Board, King County (WA), and the National Academy of Science, among others.
+He has also worked as a consultant, development partner, and expert witness for a variety of public and private organizations, including international investment banks, public financial advisors, state government agencies, and university endowments.
+In 2010 he co-founded the Evans School Public Sector Chief Finance Officers’ Forum, a quarterly gathering where local public finance leaders discuss the intersection of contemporary theory and practice.
+He also writes a regular column for Governing magazine, a leading news outlet for state and local policymakers.

 Areas of specialization